ribafish/example-test-distribution-testcontainers-cloud/README.md

-# An cloud.testcontainers.example.example on how to get Develocity Test Distribution to work with Testcontainers Cloud
+# An example on how to get Develocity Test Distribution to work with Testcontainers Cloud

 There are three variants on how to run the test ditribution agent:
 1. Jar